mooreds/docs-1/references/sql-operations.md

 ]
 ```

-And you can use all the other expressions as in the previous examples - nested object, operation alias, immediate values and binary expressions:
+And you can use all the other expressions as in the previous examples: nested object, operation alias, immediate values and binary expressions:

 ```sql
 SELECT [ (col1 + 10) * nested.object.value1, T.col2, 7, 'seven', true ]